tamary2324/magnum-C/README.md

-# magnum
+# magnum main
 A library to manage very precise values in c.
-Uses an array for storing precision, power and fraction part.
+Uses a structure for storing precision, power and an adresse to an array.
+Ihe array gives the fraction part of the number.